clojuredocs/guides/articles/language/collections_and_sequences.md

 ["clojure" "scala" "erlang" "f#" "haskell" "ocaml"]
 ```

-Commas can be used to separate vector elements (Clojure compiler treats the as whitespace):
+Commas can be used to separate vector elements (Clojure compiler treats
+the comma as whitespace):

 ``` clojure
 ["clojure", "scala", "erlang", "f#", "haskell", "ocaml"]